aws-samples/dynamic-sagemaker-pipelines-framework/README.md

     └── README.md
     ```

-1. Get the source code needed
+1. Clone the framework code and your model(s) source code from the Git repositories:

-    1. Clone `dynamic-model-training-with-amazon-sagemaker-pipelines Framework` and persist into a training folder.
-(For this example we will use aws-train folder)
+    a.
+Clone `dynamic-model-training-with-amazon-sagemaker-pipelines` repo into a training directory.
+Here we assume the training directory is called aws-train:

         ```bash
         git clone https://github.com/aws-samples/dynamic-model-training-with-amazon-sagemaker-pipelines.git aws-train
         ```

-    1. Clone the model(s) source code under the same directory.
-        _Note_:  For multi-model training repeat previous step as many models do you require to train
+    a.
+Clone the model(s) source code under the same directory.
+For multi-model training repeat this step for as many models you require to train.

         ```bash
         git clone https:<YOUR-MODEL-REPO>.git aws-train
         ```

-        For a single-model your directory should looks like:
+        For a single-model training, your directory should look like:

         ```
         <aws-train>